waleedlugod/TangoCast/README.md

 ## Setup

-Make sure you have python, nodejs, and postgres install in your computer.
+1. Make sure you have python, nodejs, and postgres install in your computer.

-Create a virtual environment via `python -m venv env` and activate.
+2. Create a virtual environment via `python -m venv env` and activate.
-Install python requirements via `pip install -r requirements.txt`.
+3. Install python requirements via `pip install -r requirements.txt`.
-Install npm requirements by navigating to frontend folder and running `npm i`.
+4. Install npm requirements by navigating to frontend folder and running `npm i`.

-Create a .env file by copying .env.example
+5. Create a .env file by copying .env.example
-Create a secret key by running `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`
+6. Create a secret key by running `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`

-Try not to change the port from 5432, errors may occur if it is otherwise for some reason.
+**NOTE:** Try not to change the port from 5432, errors may occur if it is otherwise for some reason.
 But feel free to change if it works.

-When creating a local user for your database, follow [this workflow](https://stackoverflow.com/a/75876944).
+**NOTE:** When creating a local user for your database, follow [this workflow](https://stackoverflow.com/a/75876944).